 Bunga raya (hibiscus flower), the Malaysian national flower.
 It comes in various shades, but the most common ones I see are in red.
 I like it coz the petals are soft and wide, with a long stalk in the middle.
 When the wind blows, they look just like pretty skirts dancing in the breeze.
 I showed E and he said it’s called gumamela in the Philippines, where children use the sticky sap to dip into papaya stalks as straws to blow bubbles.

 It’s great to pick up a pencil and draw again.
-Since I was a kid, drawing has always been my first love, but I never got to pursue it professionally because my parents, like most Asian families, didn’t think much of it as a ‘career’.
-In high school, both my bro and I were avid manga lovers and we loved drawing comics and manga.
-I even sold them to my friends.
-But my mum, probably super frustrated that the two of us were gonna end up ‘failures’, flew into such a fit that she tore up some of our sketches.
+Since I was a kid, drawing has always been my first love, but I never got to pursue it professionally because my parents, like most Asian families, didn’t think much of it as a career.
+In high school, my brother and I were avid manga lovers and we loved drawing comics and manga.
+I even sold them to my friends, which went towards pocket money funds.
+But my mum, probably super frustrated that the two of us were gonna end up ‘failures’ because we seemed more interested in sketching than studying, flew into such a rage one time that she tore up some of our sketches.
 We didn’t sketch so openly at home after that.

-In college, being the ‘filial’ daughter that I was, I took up journalism instead.
-It wasn’t my first choice, but since I liked writing.. it was better than being forced to study accountancy (which was my mum’s choice.
-We had a big argument about it.
-Yes, Western kids.
-You have it good that your family doesn’t dictate your life.
-Asian kids don’t always have that choice.)
-Asian parents always seem to think that accountancy, law, medicine or engineering are the ONLY jobs out there that won’t let us starve to death.
+In college, I took up journalism.
+It wasn’t my first choice, but since I liked writing, it was better than being forced to study accountancy (which was my family’s choice).
+Some Asian parents seem to have this notion that accountancy, law, medicine or engineering are the only careers out there that will guarantee you won’t starve to death.
 Common advice – “You want happy?
-Happy won’t put food on table, happy won’t pay your bills.
-You be artist, you starve,” (I just read that in a Chinese accent)
+Happy won’t put food on table, happy won’t pay your bills.”

 I often wonder where I’d be now if I had taken up my original love for illustration as a career path.
-One of my high school friends did and I don’t think she’s very well-off now (not that I am.. but at least I can pay my bills).
+One of my high school friends did and while I don’t think she’s very well-off in terms of material wealth, I think she’s happy.
 Her story is probably one of the reasons why my parents don’t like art.
 But at the same time, I wish they had believed in me enough to let me try.
 Who knows?